“Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw…”

 The three permanent materials are “gold, silver, precious stones.”
 These are materials of quality and meet with God’s sanction and are subject to reward at the Judgment Seat of Christ.

 wood, hay, straw

 The three combustible materials are “wood, hay, straw.”
-Using these materials in ministry will not meet with God’s approval so they are not subject to reward at the Judgment Seat of Christ; they are temporary and will quickly pass away.
+Using these materials in ministry will not meet with God’s approval, so they are not subject to reward at the Judgment Seat of Christ; they are temporary and will quickly pass away.

-If we want to build a church with lasting results, we need to be careful how we build it.
+If we want to build a church with lasting results, we need to be careful about how we build it.
 We must build the church with materials that will withstand the fire of God’s testing.
 The materials with which we build the church must be in line with the church’s foundation.
 Are we using inferior materials or superior materials in our ministry?